ooni/2023-05-richer-input/DESIGN.md

 This DSL is an extension of [dslx](https://github.com/ooni/probe-cli/blob/master/docs/design/dd-005-dslx.md).

+**TODO(bassosimone)**: (1) we should collect cases in which having the DSL in the past would have allowed us to avoid making emergency releases; (2) we need to spend more time thinking about robust upgrading as well as keeping supporting legacy probes with less functionality; (3) think about which techiques cannot be implemented using the DSL and/or which new experiments for which we already have an opened issue.

 This PoC rewrites the IM nettests to use mini nettests.
 A subset of the Facebook Messenger nettest, for example, looks like this: